Shoaibxaif/VRV-Assignment/README.md

 ### **Objective**
 This project serves as a practical demonstration of building a **Role-Based Access Control (RBAC)** User Interface.
 The dashboard enables admins to manage users, roles, and permissions efficiently, ensuring secure and fine-grained access control.

-> **Note:**
-> This project implements an RBAC system where administrators can assign, edit, or remove roles and permissions, as well as manage users and monitor system statistics.

----

 ## **Key Features**